zhuyf8899/zhuyf8899.github.io/_pages/about.md

 # 🔥 News
 <span class='anchor' id='-news'></span>
 - *2025.01* : &nbsp; Congratulations to Yu Feng! our study PM-MOE has been accepted by WWW'25!
-- *2024.12*: &nbsp; I have been awarded by the First Prize of China Association of Work Safety Safety Science and Technology Advancement Award [(中国安全生产协会安全科学科技进步一等奖)](https://www.china-safety.org.cn/api/file/20241218/1869300991283826688.pdf).
+- *2024.12*: &nbsp; I have been awarded by the First Prize of  Safety Science and Technology Advancement Award by China Association of Work Safety [(中国安全生产协会安全科学科技进步一等奖)](https://www.china-safety.org.cn/api/file/20241218/1869300991283826688.pdf).
 - *2024.12* : &nbsp; Congratulations to [Wenwen](https://faculty.cau.edu.cn/gww/), Xiao and Shuai.
 Three papers have been accepted by AAAI 2025!
 - *2024.11* : &nbsp; We have lunached a special issue on "Generative AI for Infornation Fusion" in [Information Fusion (IF:14.2)](https://www.sciencedirect.com/special-issue/316104/genai-for-information-fusion), co-editored with [Dr. Qika Lin](https://qikalin.github.io/), [Dr. Kaize Shi](https://profiles.uts.edu.au/kaize.shi) and [Dr. Jie Ma](https://gr.xjtu.edu.cn/en/web/jiema).
 <!-- - *2024.10* : &nbsp; Congratulations to [Haoran](https://lhrlab.github.io/), the paper Text2NKG been accepted by NeurIPS'24! -->